Schoharie County in the American Revolution

+Historical context

 One of New York State's 62 counties, Schoharie County was created with its own borders in 1795.
 The modern-day area of Schoharie County once fell under the boundaries of the expansive Albany County.
 Numerous times after the 1683 creation of Albany County, partitions of its area were divided up reassigning parts of the land under new dominions.
 Partitions that were designated in a 1795 change rendered a parcel to be known as Schoharie County from portions of Albany County's territory.

 Although not an official county during the Revolution, modern-day Schoharie County highly regards the region’s historical presence of the time period relating to the American Revolution.
 Many local municipalities have long standing traditions associated with the late 18th century.
 Much of the folklore and heritage of the area in linked to the events of this era as well.
 Local communities pride themselves on the history of both the physical land, key figures and events in the area during the late 1700s.
 The land was of great significance during this time, both as a tactically strategic sight, and for its agricultural significance.
 Similar to today's Schoharie Valley, farms of this time period were substantial producers of vital crops for New England.
 Regularly referred to as "the breadbasket of the revolution," the fertile valley was invaluable to the Revolutionary forces.
 The agricultural output of the region was responsible for much of the sustenance provided to General George Washington's Army during much of the war.

 In addition to the relevance of the area's crop output, the location along the Schoharie Creek was also a crucial aspect of its place in history.
 A considerable amount of the hostilities that occurred throughout the county were a result of the importance of the waterways surrounding the valley.
 Two major rivers within the northeast, the Mohawk and Hudson meet just north of Albany, NY, not far from Schoharie County.
 During the time of the American Revolution, the British looked to seize control of Albany, and therein control of the Hudson.
 The connection of the Hudson River from New England to the more southerly colonies was essential for the transportation of rations and supplies for the American forces.
 Severing this support system would have been devastating for the Continental troops, and the British forces knew this taking of the city would be extremely strategically advantageous.

 In 1777, three British armies were poised to advance on Albany, commanded by General John Burgoyne.
-Two of these Aamies had come from in Canada via the Mohawk River and Lake Champlain waterway.
+Two of these armies had come from in Canada via the Mohawk River and Lake Champlain waterway.
 During their march on Albany, the path led past the region now known as Schoharie County.
 The advancement of British troops caused quite a stir amongst many residents of the area.
 The conflict that would soon ensue created a division throughout the area.
 While many sided with the fight for a free America, a large loyalist uprising in the area began to take hold.